ab/jekyll-theme-tufte/page/layouts.md

 * Use `layout: post` for blog posts.
 * Use `layout: page` for standalone Jekyll pages.
+* Use `layout: blog` for the listing of all blog posts.

 The default layouts are half width to allow room for sidenotes.
 Set `full_width: true` in the front matter to make the body content run the full width of the page instead.
 (This page you're reading is full width.)